fubuloubu/ad-hoc-networking/README.md

-# ad-hoc-networking
+# Ad-Hoc Networking Paper
-Final Paper for ELEN-E6950
+Explore the considerations of number of end users to ad-hoc networking effectiveness